GeospatialResearch/Digital-Twins/paper/paper.md

 frequency and sea level rise brought on by climate change, the risk of flooding is expected to escalate over the next few decades [@collins2018; @serrao-neumann2024; @McDermott2022].
 Effective communication and management of flood risks are critical in mitigating flood impacts, and planning must take these growing risks into account.

+In 2022, we conducted a workshop to review needs of our key stakeholders, including representatives from local councils, utility companies, Crown Research Institutes, and other organisations interested in flood management [@stormwater2022].
+We identified that it was crucial to facilitate flood risk managers combining our tool into their existing toolsets of GIS software and data pipelines.
+To allow this, we designed an API that allows users to request data from the tool using Open Geospatial Consortium standards such as Web Feature Service and also allows or downloading of the raw output files for direct analysis.
+Early prototypes of the FREDT were a standalone application but after feedback from this workshop it is now a tool that can be used standalone or as a data service to be used with other tooling.

 Currently, a major challenge for flood risk management and mitigation is managing the substantial amounts of spatial data related to infrastructure and the environment.
 Acquiring and processing these data in a timely manner becomes a